 If you or a loved one was injured in a car crash or was killed in a car accident near the University of Arkansas, call our University of Arkansas car accident lawyer today.
-Ken Kieklak, Attorney at Law, is an experienced Fayetteville, AR car accident lawyer that represents victims and their families in claims seeking compensation for medical expenses, lost wages, pain and suffering, and other damages related to car accidents.
+Our experienced Fayetteville, AR car accident lawyers represent victims and their families in claims seeking compensation for medical expenses, lost wages, pain and suffering, and other damages related to car accidents.
 For a free legal consultation on your potential case, contact our law offices at (479) 316-0438.

 If you were injured in a car crash while attending the University of Arkansas, Arkansas’ traffic laws and insurance systems might be unfamiliar to you.
 Especially if you are from another state or have never been in a car crash before, it is important to understand how car accident cases work in Arkansas and how you can sue for your injuries.